Different Types of Sarees in India You Must Know About

 Owning a Banarasi saree is often seen as owning a piece of heritage.
 It’s the kind of saree that never goes out of style.

-Kanjeevaram Saree – Strong, Vibrant, and Timeless
+Kanjeevaram Saree – Strong, Vibrant, and Timeless Among Different Types of Sarees

 Kanjeevaram sarees from Tamil Nadu are known for their bold colors and durable silk.
 These sarees are heavier compared to others, but they offer a structured and rich look.